 For those who cannot return home, a second solution is for the refugee to create a new life in their country of asylum.
-However, if neither of these solutions is possible, refugees may be resettled to a third country, like Canada, the U.S, or many others.
+However, if neither of these solutions is possible, refugees may be resettled to a third country like Canada.

 Refugee resettlement is the third and final possible solution available to refugees.
 This often comes as a surprise to many North Americans, A mere 1% will be welcomed into a new country.
 Limited numbers of countries willing to resettle refugees and limited number of resettlement spaces per country are the main reasons so few refugees are resettled.
 Those that are, face difficulty in adjusting to a new culture and often find their education and work experience less valued in their new land.

 The sponsoring group is responsible to provide the social, emotional, and financial support for the refugees upon their arrival to Canada and for the sponsorship period of one year.

 World Renew and the sponsoring group work closely together throughout the sponsorship process.
 World Renew provides guidance, expertise, and support to the sponsoring groups.
 Privately sponsored refugees arrive in Canada as Permanent Residents and must settle in the same community as their sponsor.